To create effective content for your brand, think in threes.

 No. 2: Pathos

 Pathos is persuasion by evoking emotional connection.
-Oftentimes, pathos comprises a majority of a story since it's the most likely to catalyze action.
+Oftentimes, pathos comprises a majority of your content since it's the most likely to catalyze action.

 Here’s how to apply pathos: